-Many Creative Service Managers have great ideas to improve productivity and efficiency but many of those ideas require investments in additional resources like technology, equipment or staff to make them viable.
+Many Creative Service and Marketing Managers have great ideas to improve productivity and efficiency but many of those ideas require investments in additional resources like technology, equipment or staff to make them viable.
 Many great projects wither on the vine because champions could not convince management or finance of the efficacy of their idea.
 The presentation of ROI (Return on Investment) and other cost benefit analysis can improve the chances of important projects being approved.

 ROI represents the value of a project to the enterprise.
 The value calculation is important to decision makers, because monetary resources are limited and they need to decide which projects to undertake to put these resources to best use.
 If you want the best chance to get approval for your project, you will need to show the highest ROI of competing projects.

 One key point here is the qualifier "credible."
 You can use ROI to validate past decisions by calculating the effect a project has had on your operations.
 All you need to do is agree on measurements, measure the baseline state and value the change in performance.
 Credible, in this case, means that you are measuring benefits that can clearly be attributable to your project and no other factors.
 Historical ROI data can help you sell future projects by validating your past claims.
 Past success makes your future claims more credible.
-When you use ROI to sell potential projects you need to make sure your projected benefits are directly attributable to your project, demonstrate that your benefits are measurable, and ensure that your projected change in performance is credible.
-Or you may, less credibly, borrow industry expert analysis and project it upon your organization.
+When you use ROI to sell potential projects, you need to make sure your projected benefits are directly attributable to your project, demonstrate that your benefits are measurable and ensure that your projected change in performance is credible.
+You may, less credibly, borrow industry expert analysis and project it upon your organization.
 If you present unsubstantiated claims of improved productivity or reduced costs you run the risk of making the entire project incredible.

-Let me give you a brief example of how this might work.
+Here is a brief example of how this might work.
 Let's assume you wanted to buy a workflow tool to more efficiently manage your process.
 The cost would be relatively easy to collect.
 You might include the cost of software, licenses, support, hardware, customization and training.
 Let's assume that we believe our benefits will be improved productivity, improved accountability, improved client satisfaction and reduced cycle time.
-It will be relatively easy to calculate improved productivity by measuring how long it takes us to process jobs in the current state and how long it would take to accomplish the same tasks after installing a system.
+It will be relatively easy to calculate improved productivity by measuring how long it takes us to process jobs in the current state vs. how long it would take to accomplish the same tasks after installing a system.
 Potential vendors would be happy to help you calculate this change in performance.
 It might be difficult to credibly calculate the value of improved accountability, improved customer satisfaction and reduced cycle time.
 If your case is strong enough without attempting to value these things, don't bother.
 Just leave them as powerful intangible benefits.